 The QLI utilizes a powerful DSP micro-controller to independently process both incoming and outbound audio across all four ports.
 The DSP processor generates outbound keying and alert tones, as well as paging sequences.
-Incoming signaling is decoded by the DSP, and Automatic Gain Control (AGC) level adjustment is applied.
+The DSP decodes incoming signalling, and Automatic Gain Control (AGC) level adjustment is applied.

-Each port possesses a 2-wire output comprising the summation of the input and output audio paths with or without signaling.
+Each port possesses a 2-wire output comprising the summation of the input and output audio paths with or without signalling.
 The output is designed to interface with a 3rd party archival recorder.
-Nominal level is -10 dBm, and can be adjusted by a System Administrator.
+The nominal level is -10 dBm, and can be adjusted by a System Administrator.